murphytarra/nanodrt/README.md

 - Add logging aspect
 - more documentation
 - Bayesian approach next?
-- Fix markdown in readme?
+- Add in ref in markdown and extra links